-14 SEBI circular no SEBI/HO/CDMRD/DMP/IR/P/2019/40 dated March 20, 2019
+16 SEBI circular no SEBI/HO/CDMRD/DMP/IR/P/2019/40 dated March 20, 2019

-- 1.10.2.
+- 1.10.1.
+With a view to encourage the participation by Farmers/Farmer Producer Organizations (FPOs) in agricultural commodity derivatives markets, SEBI has reduced the regulatory fee on Stock Exchanges with respect to turnover in agricultural commodity derivatives.
+The objective was to reduce the cost burden on farmers/FPOs from the amount saved by the Exchanges due to reduction of regulatory fee. - 1.10.2.
 In order to pass on the desired benefits from reduction of regulatory fees on agricultural commodity derivatives, the stock exchanges dealing with agricultural commodity derivatives shall create a separate fund earmarked for the benefit of farmers/FPOs in which, the regulatory fee forgone by SEBI shall be deposited and utilized exclusively for the benefit of and easy participation by Farmers and FPOs in the agri-commodity derivatives market.
 Any income on investments from the fund shall also be ploughed back into the same fund. - 1.10.3.
 In this regard, exchanges shall follow the guiding principles outlined below for the purpose of utilization of the earmarked fund - i.
 The fund shall be used exclusively for the benefit of and for easy participation by Farmers and FPOs in the agri-commodity derivatives market. - ii.
-It shall be the endeavour of the exchange to utilise the earmarked fund primarily for reducing cost of transaction and for facilitating ease of trading by farmers/FPOs. - iii.
-Exchange shall draw an action plan for full utilisation of regulatory fee foregone by SEBI in any financial year to be utilised during the succeeding financial year.
-Such action plan shall be drawn up by the 10th of April (of the year in which the fund must be utilised) keeping in view the amount of fund available for the purpose. - iv.
-Exchange shall disseminate the details of the action plan including the financial assistance proposed to be rendered to farmers/FPOs, activities to be subsidised/facilitated with respect to participation by farmers/FPOs during the financial year on their website under intimation to SEBI. - v.
+It shall be the endeavor of the exchange to utilize the earmarked fund primarily for reducing cost of transaction and for facilitating ease of trading by farmers/FPOs. - iii.
+Exchange shall draw an action plan for full utilization of regulatory fee foregone by SEBI in any financial year to be utilized during the succeeding financial year.
+Such action plan shall be drawn up by the 10th of April (of the year in which the fund must be utilized) keeping in view the amount of fund available for the purpose. - iv.
+Exchange shall disseminate the details of the action plan including the financial assistance proposed to be rendered to farmers/FPOs, activities to be subsidized/facilitated with respect to participation by farmers/FPOs during the financial year on their website under intimation to SEBI. - v.
 The aforesaid earmarked fund shall not be clubbed with any other funds such as Investor Protection Fund (IPF) /Investor Services Fund (ISF) /Corporate Social Responsibility (CSR) Funds etc. - vi.
-The stock exchange shall ensure that the farmers/FPOs participating on the exchange are treated in a fair and equitable manner while utilising the proceeds of the fund for their benefit.
+The stock exchange shall ensure that the farmers/FPOs participating on the exchange are treated in a fair and equitable manner while utilizing the proceeds of the fund for their benefit.
 Accordingly, the choice of activities for utilizing the fund and the rate of benefit should be such that benefits with respect to the activity are imparted to all farmers/FPOs participating during the year and are not restricted to a select few farmers/FPOs.